MatthewCech/URI-Binder/README.md

 URI Binder
 ---
-Want to be able to launch an application from something like `myapplication://someargs`?
+Want to be able to launch an application from something like `myapp:args`?
 Well, that's all this app is good for doing so I'm glad that's what you're after!
 This is a Windows-only .net 4.6.1 application, and it requires administrator privileges to run.

 ---
 Quick list of resources, mostly for personal reference: